-- approval of the appointment of a deputy monitoring officer, - approval of the WMFS key performance targets.
+- approval of the appointment of a Deputy Monitoring Officer, - approval of the WMFS key performance targets.

-A number of meetings were cancelled during the early weeks of the lockdown period and arrangements were made for Authority Members to be kept informed and make decisions through the use of weekly Authority briefings via video conferencing.
-For future meetings, the Authority will hold these virtually in accordance with the Regulations published by the Government allowing participation by remote attendance, during the period that physical meetings are not permitted.
+Several meetings were cancelled during the early weeks of the lockdown period and arrangements were made for Authority Members to be kept informed using weekly Authority Covid-19 briefings via video conferencing.
+During 2020/21 the Authority held Authority and Statutory Committee meetings virtually, in accordance with the Local Authorities (Coronavirus) (Flexibility of Local Authority Meetings) Regulations 2020 published by the Government allowing participation by remote attendance during the period that physical meetings were not permitted.